Lightweight Face Oils for Natural Glow

 Face Oil + Niacinamide

-No conflicts—these layer beautifully.
-Apply niacinamide serum first for pore-minimizing and brightening benefits, then seal with face oil for glow.
-The oil doesn't interfere with niacinamide absorption.
+No conflicts — these layer beautifully.
+Apply niacinamide serum first for pore-refining and brightening, then seal with face oil for glow.

 What Affects Your Results